karttur/arduino/_posts/2019/2019-12-02-project-ToF-VL6180X-nano.markdown

 #### I2C and the Arduino Nano board

-Larger boards have dedicated connectors for SCL and SDA, but not the Nano board.
-Instead the Nano board uses the analogue ports A4 for SCL and A5 for SDA.
-This is like a standard for most Arduino boards.
+Larger boards have dedicated connectors for SDA and SCL, but not the Nano board.
+Instead the Nano board uses the analogue ports A4 for SDA and A5 for SCL.
+This is a standard for Arduino boards lacking dedicated ports for SDA and SCL.

 #### Wiring